 At this event, you can visit over 100 events & shows for free in 16 parks across New York.
 It is one of the most popular events in New York in July and a huge attraction for New Yorkers.
 If you’re in the area during the summer, be sure to check this out.

-The Most Popular Things to do in July!
+More Top Things to do in NYC

 Save 50% on all attraction tickets with this discount pass for NYC!